IBM-Cloud/docs/troubleshoot/ts_accessing.md

 ## {{site.data.keyword.Bluemix_notm}} page can't be loaded
 {: #ts_err}

-When you use the {{site.data.keyword.Bluemix_notm}} user interface, you might not be able to load a {{site.data.keyword.Bluemix_notm}} page.
+When you use the {{site.data.keyword.Bluemix_notm}} console, you might not be able to load a {{site.data.keyword.Bluemix_notm}} page.
 Instead, you might see error messages BXNUI0001E or BXNUI0016E.

-You might see one of the following error messages when you use the {{site.data.keyword.Bluemix_notm}} user interface:
+You might see one of the following error messages when you use the {{site.data.keyword.Bluemix_notm}} console:
 {: tsSymptoms}

 `BXNUI0001E: The page wasn't loaded because Bluemix didn't detect whether a session exists.`